EthiliSundaravel/w5_csdd_1008_fall24/README.md

     Status      string `json:"status"` // "pending" or "completed" }
 ```
 ### 2. In-Memory Storage

-We use an in-memory slice (tasks) to store the tasks.
-The nextID variable is used to auto-increment task IDs, ensuring each task has a unique identifier.
+Tasks are stored in an in-memory slice, with an auto-incrementing nextID for unique task IDs:

 ```go
 var (